 b.
 What were the first and third quartiles for her scores?

-d.
-According to the one-sample Wilcoxon signed-rank test, is
+c.
+According to the one-sample Wilcoxon signed-rank test, are

-her median score significantly different from a neutral score of 3?
+her scores significantly different from a neutral score of 3?

 at the bar plot?